trinodb/trino/presto-docs/src/main/sphinx/optimizer/cost-based-optimizations.rst

 Join Distribution Selection
 ---------------------------

-Presto uses a hash based join algorithm.
+Trino uses a hash based join algorithm.
 That implies that for each join operator a hash table must be created from one join input, called build side.
 The other input, called probe side, is then iterated, and for each row the hash table is queried to find matching rows.